 AK-47 (Cold War) - best close-range Assault Rifle

 An AK-47 that's actually good in Warzone.
 Rejoice!
 The Cold War AK has been a mainstay of sniper loadouts since Cold War integration.
-However, in Season 6 it's actually quite competitive at longer ranges too.
+However, it's actually quite competitive at longer ranges too.
 There are certainly more reliable options for 75+ meter beaming, but the AK-47 can absolutely hang with them.
 If you want a rifle that works at any range, the Cold War AK is nearly as felxible as the XM4.

 Up close though, the AK-47 remains king.
 Its damage, recoil, and mobility stats are all just flat-out too good for anything else to take the crown.
 Seeing as that's been the case for nearly a year now, expect the Cold War AK-47 to remain the top sniper support AR at least until Vanguard integration later this year.